umegaya/naquid/README.md

 - [ ] test: stream handle send/recv test
 - [ ] bench: ensure scalability with number of thread
 - [ ] bench: latency, throughput, compare with mrs, which is gaming specific udp network library
+- [ ] bench: fix problem that performance significantly decreased when binary does not run with lldb

 #### remain tasks for future
 - [ ] stream/rpc: unreliable packet sending